Nutritionist Tip: Benefits of Fiber

 Fiber is essentially a carbohydrate.
 It’s made up of chains of glucose (sugar) connected in a particular way that cannot be digested nor absorbed by the human gut or enzymes.
 Fiber serves as a structural component of plants, similar to the bones we have in our bodies.
 So then why eat something that you cannot digest?

-Even though we don’t digest and absorb fibers, they still offer many health benefits.
+Even though we do not digest and absorb fibers, they still offer many health benefits.
 Fibers help to bulk up foods to increase their volume and help with the feeling of fullness, referred to as satiety and also slows digestion to keep you feeling full longer (2).
 Diets rich in fiber have also proven to help manage cholesterol, improve insulin sensitivity and decrease risk of colorectal cancers (1).
 While we don’t digest fibers, research has shown a fiber rich diet helps to promote activity and growth of healthy gut microflora, whereby serving as a prebiotic.
 Having healthy gut microflora helps protect the digestive tract from acute inflammation and has even been shown to benefit those with Inflammatory Bowel Disease (IBD), such as Crohn’s or ulcerative colitis.

 For those struggling with high cholesterol and high blood sugar, fiber has been shown to improve low-density lipid (LDL) levels and moderate insulin response.
 The exact mechanisms by which LDL is reduced is not exactly known, but it is suggested that fiber binds to bile acids in the intestine.
 Bile acids are made from phospholipids and cholesterol by the gallbladder and liver and released when fats (lipids) are present in the small intestine for digestion.
 So, when fiber binds to released bile acids during digestions of fats, it increases the demand for bile acid production by the gallbladder and liver by using up more cholesterol and phospholipid reserves (1).
 Similarly, fiber also acts as a barrier to digestion of carbohydrates or starch in particular, resulting in a slower and more controlled release of insulin.
 Based on this process, research has revealed diets rich in fiber result in smaller waist lines (2).
 And for most that is the bottom line.